A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 You may have noticed it in the last few months: the Google Chrome browser sanctions HTTP sites by telling the user that he or she is browsing an insecure page.

-Not great, to reassure a potential future customer.
+Not great, especially when aiming to reassure a potential future customer.
 If you still haven't switched to HTTPS, you'll have to get started.

 Talking about security, you can also opt for an all-in-one solution such as iThemes Security.
 It will apply several security settings: